CSFL RULES FOR 2021

 B. Routine matters not covered in paragraph A will require at least a 2/3 vote to be passed.
 If the proposal does not gain a 2/3 majority, the proposal will not be implemented and the former rules remain in effect.

-Each league member shall be limited to seven (7) formal contests.
+Each league member will compete in seven (7) regular season formal contests.
+Any member schools that do not qualify for the CSFL Championship Game will have the opportunity to schedule an eighth game the week after the conclusion of the regular season.
+It will be treated as a non-league game and not listed in the league win/loss or statistics.
 A contest is any game, match, exhibition, scrimmage or joint practice session, in which competition in a sport occurs between an intercollegiate athletic team and any other team not representing the intercollegiate athletics program of the same member institution.
 As an exception, an annual alumni game or preseason scrimmage may be played and not counted against this maximum number.
 Only designated games against League opponents will be used to determine the league standings and championship.
-League teams may schedule a game vs. another League team during the Bye week.
-It will be treated as a non-league game and not listed in the league win/loss or statistics.

 The league consists of two divisions.

-The following teams are in the North Division: Army, Cornell, Mansfield, Post, and St. Thomas Aquinas.
+The following teams are in the North Division: Army, Caldwell, Cornell, Mansfield, and St. Thomas Aquinas.

-The following teams are in the South Division: Alderson Broaddus, Caldwell, Chestnut Hill, Navy, and Penn.
+The following teams are in the South Division: Alderson Broaddus, Chestnut Hill, Navy, and Penn.

 4. League Champion